Your guide to Thursday's ALDS games: Verlander-Sale set for classic October duel

 The most important thing of the day: The Indians made the somewhat curious decision to start Trevor Bauer over Corey Kluber in Game 1.
 While the days off in the series means Kluber could still come back to start Game 5 on his regular four days of rest if needed, if the Indians lose the opener there will be a lot of second-guessing.

-If you're only going to watch one game, tune in for: If Chris Sale versus Justin Verlander doesn't get your blood flowing, then you must be living in a meat locker.
+If you're only going to watch one game, tune in for: If Chris Sale versus Justin Verlander doesn't get your blood flowing, you must be living in a meat locker.

 Game 1: Yankees at Indians